-- Additional travel beyond roundtrip to the internship site
+- Any travel beyond roundtrip to the internship site.

-- Health insurance.
-The University of Washington requires that you purchase health insurance.
-The cost is approximately $2/day
+- Health insurance: UW requires students to purchase health insurance.
+The cost is approximately $2/day.

 - Final selections: Mid-February

-- Meet with Foreign Intrigue program funder: Late spring quarter (same day as scholarship awards ceremony – Foreign Intrigue Recipients only)
+- Meet with Foreign Intrigue program funder: Late spring quarter.

-- Internship: Somewhat flexible; 10-12 weeks between June and September
+- Internship: 10 to 12 weeks between June and September.

 - Check-ins: Interns check in weekly during the summer with program director or substitute faculty.